sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

    first line and the formula ``125.97 + (-8.94 * dani.sleep)`` in the line
    starting with ``=`` (next to the *f*\ :sub:`x`).

-Okay, now that we’ve got a variable which stores the regression model predictions for how grumpy I will be on any given day, let’s calculate our sum of squared residuals.
+Okay, now that we have got a variable which stores the regression model predictions for how grumpy I will be on any given day, let us calculate our sum of squared residuals.
 We would do that using the following
 formula: